simolus3/drift/docs/pages/docs/Examples/relationships.md

 ---
 data:
   title: "Many to many relationships"
-  description: An example that models a shopping cart system with moor.
+  description: An example that models a shopping cart system with drift.
 template: layouts/docs/single
 ---

 ## Defining the model

-In this example, we're going to model a shopping system and some of its queries in moor.
+In this example, we're going to model a shopping system and some of its queries in drift.
 First, we need to store some items that can be bought:
 ```dart
 class BuyableItems extends Table {
   IntColumn get id => integer().autoIncrement()();